 On 5 March 1872 the world's first international association football match was played at Hamilton Crescent in Partick, Glasgow, home of the West of Scotland Cricket Club.
 The Scottish selectors (Queen's Park's goalkeeper and captain) had hoped to include Lord Kinnaird (The Wanderers) and Henry Renny-Taylour (Royal Engineers) but neither was available so it was effectively the Queen's Park first team that turned out for Scotland while the English team comprised players from nine different teams.
 The Scottish players wore their navy blue club shirts with the addition of a lion rampant crest club socks and red cowls.
 Some time later players wore distinctive stockings and in 1876 the SFA issued a card to spectators so they could identify them.
 (The heather coloured socks shown above were sported by TC Highet of Queen's Park.)

 According to the Glasgow Herald (March 3 1873) the lion rampant crest was white in 1873 but the Sheffield Independent (March 8 1875) records the badge as being red.
 It is unclear what colour the lion was after that at least until 1881.
-It is also unclear when the red cowls were dropped although it is likely these disappeared before 1880.
+It is also unclear when the red cowls were dropped although they are absent in an engraving of the 1879 team.

 Navy and white would eventually become Scotland's established colours but not before other combinations were tried.
 In 1881 the team turned out in the primrose yellow and rose pink racing colours of Archibald Primrose, the 5th Earl of Rosebery, an important Scottish Liberal peer and devotee of the turf who became one of the Scottish FA's early patrons.
 The following year the team played in blue and white hoops of rugby team Edinburgh Academicals with the addition of a gold lion rampant.
 Navy tops were restored in 1883, when the British Home Championship was inaugurated.

 The lion crest was replaced between 1893 (possibly earlier) and 1898 with a thistle, a motif usually associated with Scottish rugby.